-Next, tap the Channel 5 or 6 Lock button so that they both turn off, and adjust sliders 5 and 6 as follows:
+Next, tap the Channel 5 Lock button so that it turns off, and adjust sliders 5 and 6 as follows:

-- Slider 5: Tracking response (from about 0.95V/oct to 1.05V/oct) - Slider 6: Pitch offset (+/-75mV)
+- Slider 5: Tracking response (from about 0.91V/oct to 1.10V/oct) - Slider 6: Pitch offset (+/-75mV)

 The tracking parameter can accommodate small variations in tracking, so you can match the SMR to a standard VCO by testing at various voltages into the Freq jack and the VCO's 1V/oct jack.
 The offset parameter is useful to accommodate for linear offsets in pitch.
 For example, if the SMR is outputting 440.5Hz when tuned to an A4, you could adjust the offset so it is in tune with other equipment that plays at 440Hz.